-Easy no bake paleo vegan pumpkin spice latte energy bites made with just 4 ingredients and ready in minutes!
+Easy Pumpkin Protein Balls made with just 4 ingredients and ready in minutes!
 Soft and chewy balls to satisfy the sweet tooth, which tastes like pumpkin pie- It’s keto, low carb and sugar-free!

 Energy balls and energy bites are a snack I make weekly.
 I’ve found that they are the quick and easy fuel between meals, or when I have a training session but don’t have time for a meal.